leonjunwei/focs-assignments/day15/day15.md

 [Challenge] Assuming that a tree is almost-balanced when you make an insertion, and that that insertion may violate the almost-balanced property, can almost-balance always be restored solely by climbing the  path from the newly inserted node to the root?
 Will you ever have to descend another branch?
 Why or why not?

+Almost-balance should be restorable without descending another branch.
+If a tree is almost-balanced, that means the left and right subtrees of the tree root differ in depth by only 1.
+This means the most an insertion can do is increase the difference in depth to 2, which means a tree rotation on the root in the direction of the insertion will be able to reduce the depth difference back to 1 and restore the almost-balanced property.